 Today, Fairmount Park is considered one of the largest urban park systems in the world, comprising more than 9,000 acres of parkland punctuated by masterpieces of art, architecture, and engineering.

 William Penn is said to have exclaimed, “What a Faire Mount!” when he gazed from the elevated plateau where the Philadelphia Museum of Art now stands.
-Throughout its 200+ year history, a variety of people and organizations worked together to transform this space and punctuate it with art and architecture for all Philadelphians and visitors to enjoy.
+Throughout Fairmount Park’s 200+ year history, the Fairmount Park Art Association (now the Association for Public Art) played a key role in working alongside a variety of people and organizations to transform this space and punctuate it with art and architecture for all Philadelphians and visitors to enjoy.
 These dedicated patrons created Fairmount Park, now considered to be one of the largest urban parks in the world.

 The Beginnings of the Park: Fairmount Gardens and Lemon Hill

-The Fairmount Water Works and the landscaped Fairmount Gardens formed the original hub of the park system, while the nearby Laurel Hill Cemetery, although never officially part of the park, contributed to the growing appreciation of the public benefits of the garden space.
-Private initiatives also created the historic mansions that still line the banks of the Schuylkill River.
+The Fairmount Water Works and the landscaped Fairmount Gardens formed the original hub of the park system, while private initiatives created the historic mansions that still line the banks of the Schuylkill River.
 Lemon Hill, the first river-side estate, was built in 1795 by Robert Morris, the financier of the American Revolution.
 Henry Platt, the next owner of the property, replaced the original home with a more elaborate one, and his gardens became known as “the Versailles of America.”
-This garden was a lavish collection of trees, plants, statues, busts, and fountains.
 Following the 1854 Consolidation Act, the new city Councils passed an ordinance in 1855 to make this 45-acre site a public common for the welfare and enjoyment of the people.
-Throughout the next decade, land was acquired incrementally (through purchases and gifts) on both banks of the Schuylkill, and after the Civil War the public holdings were expanded to include the wooded land of the northwest Wissahickon Valley.
+Throughout the next decade, land was acquired incrementally on both banks of the Schuylkill, and after the Civil War the public holdings were expanded to include the wooded land of the northwest Wissahickon Valley.

 An Official Fairmount Park